ttrogers/DecodingDynamic/README.md

 RCode contains R scripts for analyzing the model data.
 Each script is briefly documented by comments in the file.

+ECoG contains code and data for replicating the analysis of ECoG decoding results

 Files:

+RogersETAL_DDD_manuscript.pdf: Manuscript describing this work.

 *.in: These are tcl scripts that build the corresponding network architecture and load training/testing examples.
 For instance deep_train_p9_e0.in builds the deep network architecture for training the model, while deep_test_p9_e0.in builds the deep network and prepares it for testing the model.